-'The most authentic saucisson in the Australia', called by Gourmet Traveller Magazine.
+'The most authentic saucisson in the country', called by Gourmet Traveller Magazine.
 Produced by La Bastide since 2009, owned by Jean-marc Amar, ex French executive chef, who learned the art of making saucisson from relatives while he was growing up in France's Languedoc region.

 What French living in Australia miss most about their homeland and the inevitable answer is saucisson.
 Eaten with bread, cheese and a glass of wine, saucisson is a slow-aged, air-dried pork sausage that's a staple of French food culture.
 It is just as important to the French as bread, wine and cheese.
 Despite the rich choice of Italian, German, Polish and Spanish smallgoods in Australia, saucisson is surprisingly hard to find.
 And there's no substitute for the real thing.
 That's the very original reason for Jean-Marc to start his company.